brianddatascience/ProgrammingAssignment2/README.md

 b<-cacheSolve(a)

-The first call to cacheSolve generates the appropriate matrix, the second call produces the appropriate matrix again by pulling it from cache, and notifying you with a print message that it jas just done that.
+The first call to cacheSolve generates the appropriate matrix, the second call produces the appropriate matrix again by pulling it from cache, and notifying you with a print message that it has just done that.